cnorick/curse-of-strahd-notes/Locations/The Amber Temple (X).md

 This 40-foot-tall statue, carved out of granite, depicts a faceless god of secrets.
 At the base of the statue, in the back, is a secret door that can be found with a successful DC 20 Wisdom (Perception) check.
 It can be pulled open to reveal a spiral staircase that climbs to a stone trapdoor set into the floor of the statue's hollow head.

-Statue's Head.
+**Statue's Head.**

-Neferon the [arcanaloth](https://longo.com.br/5e/bestiary.html#arcanaloth_mm) lairs inside the statue's hollow head, within a field of magical darkness that fills the interior of the head and hides the statue's humanlike face.
+[[Neferon]] the [[Arcanaloth]] lairs inside the statue's hollow head, within a field of magical darkness that fills the interior of the head and hides the statue's humanlike face.
 The darkness can be dispelled (DC 17).

-A pair of 2-foot-wide eyeholes provides an unobstructed view of the temple floor south of the statue, as well as the southern balcony ([area X4](https://longo.com.br/5e/adventure.html#cos,13,x4.%20overlook)).
-Looking through the eyes, one can't see the northern balconies (areas X11 and X23), the areas beneath them, or anywhere behind or directly above the statue.
-The eyeholes grant the arcanaloth three-quarters cover against attacks that originate outside the head.
+A pair of 2-foot-wide eyeholes provides an unobstructed view of the temple floor south of the statue, as well as the southern balcony ([[#X4.
+Overlook]]).
+Looking through the eyes, one can't see the northern balconies (areas [[#X11.
+Northeast Balcony]] and [[#X23.
+Northwest Balcony]]), the areas beneath them, or anywhere behind or directly above the statue.
+The eyeholes grant the [[Neferon]] three-quarters cover against attacks that originate outside the head.

 Neferon wears gold spectacles and a magic robe (see "Treasure" below).
-It uses its [alter self](https://longo.com.br/5e/spells.html#alter%20self_phb) spell and Deception skill to pass itself off as an old human wizard with a long white beard named Heinrich Stolt.
+It uses its [[Alter Self]] spell and Deception skill to pass itself off as an old human wizard with a long white beard named Heinrich Stolt.
 "Heinrich" feigns confusion.
 If the characters ask him why he attacked, he claims that he was guarding the temple.
 If the arcanaloth loses more than half of its hit points, it teleports to the temple floor, turns invisible, and flees by the safest route, attacking the characters again when it's safe to do so.
 The arcanaloth will not, under any circumstances, leave the Amber Temple.

-Treasure.
+**Treasure.**

 The arcanaloth carries a spellbook containing the wizard spells it has prepared (see its stat block in the [Monster Manual](https://longo.com.br/5e/book.html#mm)).
 It wears small gold spectacles with pink crystal lenses (worth 250 gp) and a [robe of useful items](https://longo.com.br/5e/items.html#robe%20of%20useful%20items_dmg) with the following eight patches remaining: